aacebo/zyn/ROADMAP.md

 ---

-## Phase 11 — Evaluate internal dependency replacement
+## Phase 11 — Evaluate internal dependency replacement `⬜ Not Started`

 Only after the previous phases are complete does it make sense to consider replacing internal dependencies.